MaryJo Webster

 "Denied Justice," a nine-part series published in the Star Tribune in 2018 that resulted in overhaul of state sex assault laws.
 It was a finalist for the Pulitzer Prize for Local Reporting and won the Sigma Delta Chi Public Service Award, plus other awards.

 "How housing rules keep the Twin Cities' metro segregated," published in the Star Tribune in 2021.
 I did all the reporting and writing, plus a large share of the data analysis.
 This is routinely mentioned during Legislative hearings about eliminating single-family zoning.
+Finalist in ONA contest.

 "Juvenile Injustice," a four-part series published in the Star Tribune in 2022.
 It was a finalist for the Pulitzer Prize for Investigative Reporting.

 "Shielded by the Badge" was a four-part series published in the Star Tribune 2017.
 It led to reforms by the state's police licensing board and won a National Headliner Award.
+PDF version.

 "Question of Risk: Medtronic's Lost Study," published in the Star Tribune in 2016.
 Link to online story (design is broken).
 PDF of story text only.
 This story was a finalist in the Scripps Howard awards.